13 min read read

 brew install --cask visual-studio-code

-Or download directly from code.visualstudio.com.
+Or download from code.visualstudio.com.

-• XSD and DTD schema validation
+• XSD and DTD schema validation with real-time error highlighting

-• XPath 2.0 and 3.1 evaluation
+• XPath 2.0 and 3.1 evaluation with results highlighted in context

-• Auto-completion based on schema
+• Auto-completion based on your schema (knows which elements and attributes are valid)

-• XML catalog support for schema resolution
+• XML catalog support for resolving schema locations

 Setup for schema validation: